SimonDosda/SimonDosda.github.io/_posts/2021-09-14-blog-github-pages-2-setup.markdown

 You can then type the command `bundle update` to install your dependencies and serve your website locally with the command `bundle exec jekyll serve --livereload`.

 Your new blog is now served on [localhost:4000](http://localhost:4000).
-As you can see, it needs some setup.
+As you can see, it needs some customization.

 ## Edit the global configuration